datacamp-content-public/courses-intro-to-python-beta/chapter5.md

 For generating the confusion matrix we will use `confusion_matrix` from `sklearn.metrics`.

 `@instructions`
-1. Split the dataset into training and test (X and y)
-2. Fit the Logit model
-3. Print out the confusion matrix
+1. Print out the confusion matrix
-4. What the results you see imply?
+2. What the results you see imply?

 `@hint`